How Much Does a New Lawn Cost?

 Yard Size and Shape

-Sod costs are calculated by the square footage of the yard, so you’ll need to estimate the total area where you want to lay sod.
+Sod prices are calculated by the square footage of the yard, so you’ll need to estimate the total area where you want to lay sod.
 It’s best to add a 10-percent buffer to the calculation to make sure you’re not short on materials, since it’s hard to increase a sod order after it’s been grown and delivered.
 Just buying sod usually costs between $0.35 and $0.85 per square foot without installation.
 Many homes have approximately ⅕ acre (8,712 square feet) of yard, so it could cost at least $3,050 to purchase the sod for the yard.

 Some yards can be challenging to calculate the total area.
 Circular edges or odd-shaped lawns with a lot of landscaping will require some extra measuring to make sure the right amount of sod is ordered.
 It also takes more time to cut and shape the sod to irregular shapes.
 The same goes for any slopes or hills in the lawn.
 More sod is needed to account for the extra surface area, and the sod installer will be able to estimate the correct amount.